 Endoscopic Plantar Fascia Surgery

-A second surgical option in our NYC office is endoscopic plantar fascia surgery.
+A second surgical option in our office is endoscopic plantar fascia surgery.
 This is a procedure that uses a small camera to view the affected area.
-This type of surgery is performed by a surgeon or a highly experienced NYC podiatrist such as Dr. Solomon who’s viewing a monitor that shows live images of inside your foot.
+This type of surgery is performed by a surgeon or a highly experienced podiatrist such as Dr. Solomon who’s viewing a monitor that shows live images of inside your foot.

-Recovery Time for Plantar Fasciitis Surgery
+Recovery Time for Plantar Fasciitis Treatment

 Plantar fasciitis surgery has a high success rate.
 Complications are extremely low.
 Your recovery time varies but you will typically spend a few weeks in a surgical shoe and may be advised to use a cane to help with stability and support when walking.

 Consult your podiatric doctor, but you may have to wait up to three months before you attempt any strenuous activity or exercise.

 A podiatric or plantar fasciitis doctor in NYC may also recommend that you wear a brace or cast for two to three weeks after surgery to ease weight on your foot and heel.
 This precaution allows the fascia tissue to properly heal.
 Endoscopic surgery is a more precise surgery with smaller incisions and thus has a faster recovery time.
 You may be able to walk without assistance after three to six weeks.